 All parents should check their child out through the school office when he/she is to be dismissed at a time other than their regular dismissal time.
 For obvious safety reasons, children will not be released to anyone except a parent or guardian, unless otherwise requested by a written notice.
 Children are not allowed off the school grounds without permission from the principal’s office.

 Students who are tardy must check in through the school office.
 Every effort will be made by the school to keep the tardies to a minimum.
 Parents will be notified if tardies become a habit.
 Habitual tardiness is considered truancy.
+3 tardies will count as an absence.

 Please call to report that your child will be absent that day, the reason for the absence and the probable duration of the absence.
 When returning to school children must bring a note explaining the reason for the absence.